mvz/alexandria-book-collection-manager/INSTALL.md

 [`image_size`](https://github.com/toy/image_size) for
 optimizing the cover images in exported libraries.

-## Build and Install
+## Installing Alexandria

+After installing all the non-Ruby dependencies, you should be able to install alexandria using

+    gem install alexandria-book-collection-manager

+## Installing from Source

+**These instructions are outdated and you should for now install alexandria as a gem**

-To build Alexandria from a subversion checkout, go to the base project directory (where the Rakefile and this INSTALL file are located) and issue the command
+To build Alexandria from a git checkout, go to the base project directory (where the Rakefile and this INSTALL file are located) and issue the command